wjmint/Desuto_bot/README.md

     - https://github.com/jspaulsen/python-twitch-irc
 - twitchTransFreeNext by sayonari
     - https://github.com/sayonari/twitchTransFreeNext
-    # # this is the original application
+    !!this is the original application!!

-and Fix some bugs ...
-- gTTS-token by Boudewijn26
-- googletrans/gtoken by michaeldegroot/cats-blender-plugin

 # Developer Info.